Voice in the Mirror

-Voice in the Mirror, also known as How Lonely the Night and This Day Alone, is a 1958 American CinemaScope film noir drama film directed by Harry Keller and starring Richard Egan and Julie London.
+Voice in the Mirror, also known as How Lonely the Night and This Day Alone, is a 1958 American CinemaScope drama film noir directed by Harry Keller and starring Richard Egan and Julie London.

 Plot

 After sinking into the depths of drunken despair due to the death of his daughter, a man is warned by his doctor that he is on the brink of terminal mental illness.
-Struck by a fellow alcoholic's suggestion that perhaps he should try faith, he begins saving not only himself but others, eventually creating Alcoholics Anonymous.
+Struck by a fellow alcoholic's suggestion that he should try faith, he begins saving not only himself but others, eventually creating Alcoholics Anonymous.